rubymotion-community/sugarcube/README.md

 # if you're impatient
 chain.abort
 # will stop the animation at the end of whatever block it is in, so it could be
-# in a strange position, depending on where in the chain it is.  better to call
+# in a strange position, depending on where in the chain it is.
+Better to call
 # `stop`
 ```